-Choosing a career in psychology means entering a field that not only has a meaningful impact on the lives of others but can offer you excellent career opportunities and potential for growth.
-In fact, the number of jobs for psychologists is expected to increase by 14% through 2028—a rate that’s nearly three times more than the national average for all occupations.
+Choosing to earn your degree in psychology means entering a field that not only has a meaningful impact on the lives of others but can offer you advancement opportunities and potential for growth.
+In fact, the job growth for psychologists is expected to grow by 6.1% through 2032—a rate that the U.S. Bureau of Labor Statistics says is on track with the national growth average for all occupations.

-If you’re looking to join this in-demand field—whether it’s in general, clinical, forensic, organizational, or school psychology—you’ll need to complete years (and in some cases, more than a decade) of education to be eligible for a license in your field.
-Figuring out how you’re going to pay for that education can often be overwhelming, but there are plenty of options for funding that go beyond student loans.
-We’ve discovered 45 scholarships, grants, and fellowships tailored to psychology students to help you start your search.
+If you’re looking to join the psychology field—whether it’s in general, clinical, forensic, organizational, or school psychology—you’ll need to complete years (and in some cases, more than a decade) of education to be eligible for a license in your specialty.
+Figuring out how you’re going to pay for that education can often be overwhelming, but there are options for funding that go beyond student loans.
+We’ve discovered 42 scholarships, grants, and fellowships tailored to psychology students to help you start your search.
 Some are reserved for students conducting research that involves people which requires approval by an institutional review board, and some require documentation of exceptional financial need.
 But all can help ease the financial burden of your education.

 Undergraduate Psychology Scholarships and Grants

 Pursuing a career in psychology begins with earning a bachelor’s degree.
 This level of education can set you up for entry-level roles in human resources and social services, as well as prepare you to advance to a graduate degree.
 With bachelor’s tuition on the rise—an annual average of roughly $20,000 for public institutions—securing scholarships and other financial aid can be more important than ever.

 APF Brehm Undergraduate Psychology Scholarship

 Graduate Scholarships, Grants, and Fellowships

 With a social work master’s or doctoral degree, you open the door for more career possibilities and

 Scholarships, Grants, and Fellowships by Area of Specialty